videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/interaction-in-livestream/raise-hand.md

 # Raise Hand

 Let us see, how we can use PubSub to implement Raise Hand functionality.
-If you are not familiary with the PubSub mechanism and `usePubSub`hook, you can [follow this guide](/react-native/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).
+If you are not familiar with the PubSub mechanism and `usePubSub`hook, you can [follow this guide](/react-native/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 ### Implementing Raise Hand